treyhunner/treyhunner.github.com/source/_posts/2016-04-07-how-to-loop-with-indexes-in-python.markdown

 So whenever we need item indexes while looping, we should think of `enumerate`.

-## We need to loop over multiple things
+## What if we need to loop over multiple things?

 Often when we use list indexes, it's to look something up in another list.